burke-software/django-ldap-groups/README.md

+This is a fork of django-ldap-groups that adds python 3 support, 1.7 migrationsm optional django-constance settings, and bug fixes.
+It is currently used in production but could always use additional testing especially in python 3.

 # Installation

-This fork is not yet well tested.
-But for the brave just pip install `django-ldap-groups-bsc`
+`pip install django-ldap-groups-bsc`

 # Settings